-I'll also explain how a starting fluid test can help you determine if the engine no-start problem is due to lack of fuel.
+I'm also gonna explain how to use starting fluid to determine if the engine's no-start problem is due to a lack of fuel.

 Contents of this tutorial: